SCOPE OF THIS CHAPTER

 - The child being removed either on a voluntary basis or by obtaining an Emergency Protection Order (EPO);

 - Removal of the child/ren or prevention of removal from a place of safety under police powers of protection;

 - Gaining entry to the household under police powers to assess the situation.

 When police powers of protection are used, an independent police officer of at least Inspector rank must act as the designated officer.

 Where an agency with statutory child protection powers has to act immediately to protect a child, a strategy meeting / discussion should take place within 1 working day of the emergency action to plan the next steps.

 3. Strategy Discussions / Meetings

 Whenever there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm there should be a strategy discussion or meeting.
-Where there is any uncertainty, and for all cases in the County, advice should be sought from a Child Protection Manager.
+Where there is any uncertainty advice should be sought from the Line Manager.

 The purpose of the strategy discussion / meeting is to determine the child's welfare and plan rapid future action if there is reasonable cause to suspect the child is suffering, or is likely to suffer, Significant Harm.